fossas/fossa-cli/docs/references/subcommands/snippets/commit.md

 ## `fossa snippets commit`

-This subcommand commits the analysis performed in the `analyze` subcommand into a `fossa-deps` file.
+This subcommand commits the analysis performed in the `analyze` subcommand into a `fossa-deps` file ([reference](../../files/fossa-deps.md)).
-For more information on possible options, run `millhone commit --help`.
+For more information on possible options, run `fossa snippets commit --help`.

 ## Options